HaploExplore/HaploExplore_software_v1/README.md

 **Run the software without vusual interface** :

-	1. Download "*Program*" folder.
+	1. Download "Program" folder.

-	2. Run *executable.py* file or use the functions in your own program like in the *executable.py* file.
+	2. Run the "executable.py" file or use the functions in your own program like in the "executable.py" file.
 __________________________________________________________________________________________________________________________________________________________________________________________________

 **Current functionalities**: